Castellan Systems was founded by Michael A. Velez B.Math DipPM. At the time he turned on the lights in the morning and swept up at the end of the day.

 He's married with two daughters; they are 10 years apart which bring with it its own challenges.
 As already stated, they live in Wollongong - a great city by the sea.
 Wollongong is Australia's ninth largest city, with a population of over 200,000.
 Located 80 kilometres south of Sydney, Wollongong covers 714 square kilometres and occupies a narrow coastal strip bordered by the Royal National Park to the north, Lake Illawarra to the south, the Tasman Sea to the east and the Illawarra escarpment to the west.

-For over 26 years he's been an IT Project Manager, Programme Manager and/or Portfolio Manager with customers like BlueScope Steel's Port Kembla Steelworks, ING Australia and Pillar Administration.
+Since 1992 he's been an IT Project Manager, Programme Manager and/or Portfolio Manager with customers like BlueScope Steel's Port Kembla Steelworks, ING Australia and Pillar Administration.
 During that time, for his own personal benefit, he began the development of what would became Catellan Systems' first product, ProMan, to save him time doing paperwork and give him more time with the project team.

 Besides his university qualifications and years of experience in Project Management, Michael holds a Diploma of Project Management and is an accredited MSP Practitioner (i.e. Managing Successful Programmes).

 Unfortunately during his time working in those large organisations he found a distint lack of tools to support his everyday duties.
 Every project manager, including Michael, developed their own tool (usually using Microsoft Excel); you have to remember that deep inside every project manager lives a frustrated developer or "code cutter".
-So if projects happened to be handed over from one project manager to another, something that happened to Michael a lot, the new project manager has to take on this other custom set of tools.
+So if projects happened to be handed over from one project manager to another, something that has happened to Michael a lot, the new project manager has to take on this other custom set of tools.
 Surely there was a better way!
 What about tool(s) that met everyone's need and were used by all project managers?